Common data definitions¶

 Once the new capability is running, the IT infrastructure that is supporting it can be using the tags, and related metadata deployed to the production environment to manage the governance related to the capability, and, where the capability is also using metadata directly, to drive the function and data delivered to its consumer.

-Figure 1 summarizes this process for using these common definitions.
+Figure 1 summarizes this process for using subject areas and their associated material.

 Figure 1: process for using common data definitions

-The four boxes in figure 1 show the activity around managing the common definitions and below them are the tools and processes using them.
-Typically all 4 activities are running continually as the scope of the common definitions typically starts small and expands as new projects consume them.
+The four boxes in figure 1 show the activity around managing the subject area materials and below them are the tools and processes using them.
+Typically, all 4 activities are running continually as the scope of the subject areas typically starts small and expands as new projects consume them.

-The harvesting activity is locating and extracting content for the common definitions from existing sources.
+The harvesting activity is locating and extracting content for the subject area materials from existing sources.
 These may be definitions created by the organization for previous projects or definitions from external sources.
-They need to be validated and and transformed so they can be injected into the catalog used to manage the definitions.
+They need to be validated and transformed, so they can be injected into the catalog used to manage the definitions.

-The managing activity describes the efforts of the subject matter experts to import, create and maintain the common definitions in a catalog.
-Typically the common definitions are organized into subject areas (topics) and the appropriate subject matter experts are assigned to each subject area.
+The managing activity describes the efforts of the subject-matter experts to import, create and maintain the subject area materials into a catalog.
+Typically, the appropriate subject-matter experts are assigned to each subject area.

-The consuming activity is where the common definitions are transformed and made available in tools that are being used to build or maintain new capability.
+The consuming activity is where the subject area materials are transformed and made available in tools that are being used to build or maintain new capability.

-The delivering value activity is where the common definitions are beign used to deliver business function and governance in the production systems.
+The delivering value activity is where the subject area materials are being used to deliver business function and governance in the production systems.